Das Boot Glass Explained

 Prussian General Beer Boot Origin

-If you’ve now decided that you want to serve your ales in beer boots this year, then we recommend serving a lighter type of beer since beer boots can hold so much and darker lagers can be too heavy for that amount.
-Even though there are so many different beer glasses, there’s only one that is so iconically German.
+If you’ve decided to adopt the beer boots tradition this year, we recommend serving a lighter type of beer since beer boots are typically used for their high volume capacity.
+A darker lager may be too heavy for beer-boot chugging.
+With so many different beer glasses, there’s only one that is so iconically German and perfect for your Oktoberfest celebrations.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.